reddtoric/SkipYTAds/README.md

 It doesn't work while in a game that centers your cursor and not allowing it outside of the window which I'm okay with.

 I don't use ad blockers because I actually like to see some of the ads.
 But other ads like an ad of a tutorial on a brand of smart lights that is several minutes long is extremely displeasing.
 I DON'T OWN ANY.
-Why is an **ad** showing me how to use smart lights assuming it's popular/everyone owns them?!
+Why is an **ad** showing me how to use smart lights!?
+Just assuming that it's popular or everyone owns them.